monzeromer-lab/WebFluent/README.md

 Why?
 I played around with Mint-lang, and I think It's great But...
 It's has some issues that I should probably talk about it in a video (soo stay tuned for that..)

-let's get to the actual readme for this repo...

 # the actual readme..